jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 });

 $( ".switch, .clapper" ).click(function() {
-	$( this ).parent().find( ".lightbulb" ).trigger( "changeState" );
+	$( this ).parent().find( ".lightbulb" ).trigger( "changeTheLightState" );
 });
 ```

-This last bit of code is not that exciting, but something important has happened: we've moved the behavior of the lightbulb away from the switches and the clapper and to the lightbulb itself.
+Here something important has happened: we've moved the behavior of the lightbulb away from the switches and the clapper and to the lightbulb itself.

 Let's make our example a little more interesting.
 We'll add another room to our house, along with a master switch, as shown here: